-1 Licensed home child care agency, with 4 licensed homes supported in the District of Thunder Bay
+1 Licensed home child care agency, with 4 licensed homes supported in the District of Thunder Bay working with children in child care and EarlyON centres in the District of Thunder Bay.

-137 children

-supported by the

-Special Needs

-Resourcing

-Program through

-Children Centre

-Thunder Bay in
+137 children supported by the Special Needs Resourcing Program through Children Centre Thunder Bay in 2022.

-2022.